NoahThomlison/NoahThomlison/README.md

 ---

 <p align="left">
 I'm a Mechanical Engineer who is transitioning to Web Development.
 I love the rapid pace of development and the ability to quickly iterate on a design and find the solution.
-I have recently completed a diploma at Lighthouse Labs (LHL) and am currently working on building on my knowledge and learning Python.</p>
+I have spent the last year and a half developing the skills and knowledge to make this transition.
+This was done through attending a boot camp, daily coding and creating personal projects.
+I am currently working to learn React Native.</p>

 - 🌱 I’m currently learning **Ruby, Rails, Python**
 - 💬 Ask me about **JavaScript, React**